aakash-algo/DocuMind/README.md

-# DocuMind Multi-Format RAG & Symbolic Reasoning Agent
+# DocuMind: Multi-Format RAG & Symbolic Reasoning Agent

 ## What It Does